 Cozy Hotel in Downtown – SpringHill Suites

-Another excellent hotel complex, this three-star dream is for those on a tight budget.
+Another excellent hotel complex, this three-star bed and breakfast in Alabama is for those on a tight budget.
 Rooms are somewhat basic but modern, and with balconies overlooking the northern coast.
 Operated by the Marriott, you can sleep easy knowing you are being looked after by an American household name.
 There is a small outdoor pool, and breakfast is included in the rate.

 Things to See and Do in Downtown